AndyV773/PP5/README.md

 ## Hypothesis and how to validate

+**Business Requirement 1**

-- 1. The assumption that correlation patterns between date or volume and key market indicators, are strong enough to identify predictive relationships
+- The assumption that correlation patterns between date or volume and key market indicators, are strong enough to identify predictive relationships

-     - Correlation analysis revealed that neither date nor volume alone demonstrates significant forecasting power for price movement.
-These features may require deeper feature engineering or interaction with other variables to enhance predictability
+  - Multiple correlation techniques were applied, including heatmaps, Predictive Power Score (PPS), and a smart correlation selection.
+The smart correlation process suggested that features such as month, weekday, and high had some degree of correlation with the target.
+However, during model training, feature importance analysis showed that these variables did not contribute significantly to predictive performance.
+Additionally, the analysis showed that neither volume nor date-related features exhibited strong enough correlation patterns or predictive power to support the hypothesis

+**Business Requirement 2**

-- 2. Historical stock data, including key features like price and volume, can be used in a binary classification model to predict whether tomorrow's average price will be higher or lower than today’s, achieving an accuracy of at least 0.70
+- Historical stock data, including key features like price and volume, can be used in a binary classification model to predict whether tomorrow's average price will be higher or lower than today’s, achieving an accuracy of at least 0.70

   - The model achieved 0.70 accuracy on the training set and 0.70 accuracy on the test set, confirming that historical stock data can effectively predict whether tomorrow's average price will be higher or lower

+**Business Requirement 3**

-- 3. A regression model trained on historical stock data can accurately forecast tomorrow's average price, and this forecast can be used to determine the directional change relative to today’s price
+- A regression model trained on historical stock data can accurately forecast tomorrow's average price, and this forecast can be used to determine the directional change relative to today’s price

   - The regression model trained on historical stock data demonstrates strong predictive performance, achieving an R² of 0.99 on the test set.
 This indicates that 0.99 of the variance in the average price is accurately captured by the model.
 Additionally, the low MAE and RMSE confirm precise forecasting with minimal error

 [↑ Back to Top](#the-predictometer)